WordPressBugBounty/plugins-head-meta-data/head-meta-data/readme.txt

 == Description ==

+> 🤖 The easy way to add meta tags to your site
+> 🤖 Performance: light, fast, and user-friendly

 Head Meta Data (HMD) improves the definition and semantic quality of your web pages by adding a custom set of `<meta>` tags to the `<head>` section of your web pages.